 Environmental Defense Fund

-In addition to major support from national, statewide, and local conservation and recreation leaders and advocates, Prop 68 earned endorsements from from the California Professional Firefighters, Association of California Water Agencies, American Lung Association in California, California Labor Federation, League of California Cities, California Chamber of Commerce, California Democratic Party, Los Angeles Neighborhood Land Trust, California State Parks Foundation, Southern California Water Coalition, TreePeople, Audubon California, Council of Mexican Federations, California Federation of Teachers, Silicon Valley Leadership Group, Heal the Bay, Clean Water Action, and many, many more.
+In addition to major support from national, statewide, and local conservation and recreation leaders and advocates, Prop 68 earned endorsements from the California Professional Firefighters, Association of California Water Agencies, American Lung Association in California, California Labor Federation, League of California Cities, California Chamber of Commerce, California Democratic Party, Los Angeles Neighborhood Land Trust, California State Parks Foundation, Southern California Water Coalition, TreePeople, Audubon California, Council of Mexican Federations, California Federation of Teachers, Silicon Valley Leadership Group, Heal the Bay, Clean Water Action, and many, many more.

 On behalf of Save the Redwoods League and the future generations of Californians, we owe our supportive lawmakers, partners, and each of you a debt of gratitude for making this possible.
 For more information on the initiative, please visit our Prop 68 campaign website, or explore the bond’s investment priorities.